wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 ## International

 International Organization for Standardization (ISO) and the International Electrotechnical Commission <a target="_blank" href="https://www.iso27001security.com/html/27018.html"><strong>(IEC) 27018:2019</strong></a> Code of practice for protection of Personally Identifiable Information (PII) in public clouds acting as PII processors  covers the processing of personal information by cloud service providers.
-27018 interprets rather than duplicates <a target="_blank" href="https://www.iso27001security.com/html/27002.html">``ISO/IEC 27002:2013</a>.
+27018 interprets rather than duplicates <a target="_blank" href="https://www.iso27001security.com/html/27002.html">ISO/IEC 27002:2013</a>.
 For example, advising cloud service providers to advise their customers if they use sub-contractors.

+PII includes Social Security numbers, Drivers license, Passport or Alien Registration numbers, Financial account numbers, biometric identifiers.

+<a target="_blank" href="https://www.dhs.gov/sites/default/files/publications/dhs%20policy%20directive%20047-01-007%20handbook%20for%20safeguarding%20sensitive%20PII%2012-4-2017.pdf">PDF</a>:
+SPII (Sensitive Personally Identifiable Information) includes what, if lost, compromised, or disclosed without authorization, could result in substantial harm, embarrassment, inconvenience, or unfairness to an individual.

+Not considered private are last names, email addresses.

 <strong>MTCS</strong> (Multi-Tier Cloud Security) Singapore 584:2013 Certification covers
    * Infrastructure as a Service (IaaS),